paulcockrell/tagc-website/src/pages/index.md

       the Barn.
 If you have any problems, please contact Bill Gordon, either at the club or through the Contact Us page.
     type: info
+  - text: >-
+      TAYSIDE 25m BENCHREST LEAGUE  The first set of results are out in the results section.
+It's not too late to join in - see Alan Walker or Gavin Wemyss if you want to start.
+It's fiendish, but it's fun!
+    type: info
 intro:
   blurbs:
     - image: /img/indoor-range.jpg